uvarc/rc-website/content/userinfo/hpc/software/nextflow.md

 - Dependencies between the rules are determined automatically, creating a DAG (directed acyclic graph) of jobs that can be parallelized

 # nextflow.config file:

-- Config files are for users to input filenames and paths settings for the workflow
+Config files are generally for
-- In the case below, the user inputs 3 samples for a simple RNA-seq pipeline
-- Threads can be passed as an argument for multithreading
+- params: workflow parameters (like input filenames, paths, job settings) processes to define global or process-specific options, or profiles.
+- process: additional processes specifying global and/or per-process settings, software environments, and job settings
+- profile:

 ```